 1. Little Adventures on Big Tancook

 Drive to Chester and hop on the Tancook Ferry to Big Tancook (limited passage and space so plan ahead).
-This $5.50 round trip water cruise is an adventure in itself, but the island is a darling spot for a daytrip.
-Rent a bike at the Brass Bell and cycle the small (3 km) island, stop in to say hello to Ruby the pot bellied pig and shop the hand-picked selections at Sea Myst, search for seaglass on the beach, then take your finds to Wishing Stones to have Hillary wind it into a take-home treasure.
+This $7 round trip water cruise is an adventure in itself, but the island is a darling spot for a daytrip.
+Rent a bike at the Brass Bell and cycle the small (3 km) island, search for seaglass on the beach, then take your finds to Wishing Stones to have Hillary wind it into a take-home treasure.
 Read about our adventure on Big Tancook HERE.

 2. Pumpkin People and Pumpkin Races

 No one does pumpkins like we do here in Nova Scotia.
-In Windsor, people climb inside giant pumpkins and race them at the Pumpkin Regatta (mid-October).
+In Windsor, people climb inside giant pumpkins and race them at the Pumpkin Regatta (October 14th, 2018).
 In Kentville, play “I-spy” for pumpkin people.
 Past themes include superheros and villans and “Pretty In Pumpkin” (80’s theme).
-They’ll be on display throughout the whole town October 1 – 30, 2016.
-And a pumpkin tour wouldn’t be complete without a trip to Howard Dill’s giant pumpkin patches.
-Farmer Dill is a four-time world champion pumpkin grower (32 University Ave).
+They’ll be on display throughout the whole town October 6th – 29th (2018).
+And a pumpkin tour wouldn’t be complete without a trip to Howard Dill’s giant pumpkin patches (400 College Road, Windsor).
+Farmer Dill is a four-time world champion pumpkin grower.
 Of course, pumpkins aren’t the only harvest that gets celebrated in the valley.
 This is an ideal time of year to visit a U-Pick for apples, or tour the many local vineyards.
 Click here to read about our Walking Winery Tour in the valley.

 3. Ride (or watch) The World’s Highest Tides